Raiders take Dylan Parham with their first pick of NFL draft - KESQ

 Associated Press

+“I was literally trying to fix my face from crying as much as I was,” said Parham, a four-year starter for the Tigers at three different positions.
+“I was trying to get myself back together, it was an unreal moment talking to the organization and then tuning back into the TV to watch it live.”

-By selecting Parham, the Raiders hope they’ve found someone to strengthen the right side of a unit that struggled last season.
+By selecting Parham, who has played on both the left and right sides of the offensive line and spent some time at center, the Raiders hope they’ve found someone to strengthen one of their weakest units.

+Originally recruited for college as a blocking tight end, Parham moved to the offensive line in the spring of 2018, and starred at left guard for two seasons.
+He earned first-team All-American Athletic Conference honors in 2021 for his work at right guard.

+“I’m most definitely confident in my ability, I’m ready to go out there and showcase that, just being able to showcase my versatility,” said Parham, who was named to The Associated Press 2020 All-Bowl Team.
+“I feel like that’s one of the things that they really enjoyed about my playstyle, just me having multiple looks at different positions.”

 The Raiders were originally slotted to choose 86th overall but traded their pick to Tennessee for the 90th and 169th picks.

-Originally recruited as a blocking tight end, Parham moved to the offensive line in the spring of 2018.
-He was named to The Associated Press 2020 All-Bowl Team, and earned first-team All-American Athletic Conference honors in 2021.
+“It gives us more flexibility as we go throughout the draft,” Ziegler said on the decision to slide down four spots and add an additional pick.
+“It can give you some more swings, in terms of more players, and just gives you more collateral to move up and down the board.”

-Hoping to find players in the middle rounds to help develop into core contributors, the Raiders have additional picks in the fourth round, three in the fifth, and one in the seventh.
+Hoping to find players in the middle rounds of the NFL draft to help develop into core contributors, the Raiders have additional picks in the fourth round, three in the fifth, and one in the seventh.

 The Raiders didn’t make a pick in the first round for the first time since 2012.

-Under a new regime, with first-year general manager Dave Ziegler and new coach Josh McDaniels, the Raiders chose an aggressive route via the trade and free-agent pool, including the decision to trade their first- and second-round picks to Green Bay for All-Pro receiver Davante Adams.
+Under a new regime, with Ziegler and new coach Josh McDaniels, the Raiders chose an aggressive route via the trade and free agency, including the decision to trade their first- and second-round picks to Green Bay for All-Pro receiver Davante Adams.

 Las Vegas also extended quarterback Derek Carr with a one-year guarantee and team-friendly deal, signed edge rusher Chandler Jones to a lucrative free-agent contract, and locked up edge rusher Maxx Crosby.
 The Raiders dealt Yannick Ngakoue to Indianapolis for cornerback Rock Ya-Sin.